senasgr-eth/classic2-dev/README.md

 out collectively by the network.
 Bitcoin Core is the name of open source software which enables the use of this currency.

+Classic2 includes a development fund that allocates 20% of the block reward to specific addresses within defined block ranges to support ongoing development of the software.

 For more information, as well as an immediately useable, binary version of the Bitcoin Core software, see https://bitcoin.org/en/download, or read the [original whitepaper](https://bitcoincore.org/bitcoin.pdf).